Low Vision Reading Aids

 With the use of proper lighting, low vision rehabilitation, large print books, electronic book readers, and magnifying reading glasses you can continue to enjoy reading your favorite magazines, newspapers and books.

-Today there is such a variety of books and magazines that come in large and bolder print.
-They can be purchased at some book stores, ordered on line or found for free at your local library.
+Today there is such a variety of books and magazines that come in large, bold print.
+These books can be purchased at some book stores, ordered on line or found for free at your local library.

 Consider switching to large print books as your macular degeneration progresses.
-Do not give up reading - large print books offer bolder print, larger fonts and pages that have less glare.
+Do not give up reading - large print books offer bolder print, larger fonts and pages with larger margins and with less glare.

 One of the simplest ways to help with your reading is to get adequate and better light.